shakesbeare/berintmoffett-com/client/static/lessons/lesson-policy.md

 ### Location

-I typically teach at either my home or at the College of Idaho, depending on my schedule.
-If I have to travel to a lesson, I charge an extra $5 for the lesson.
+I typically teach at either my home in Kuna or at the student's home, depending on my schedule.
+If I have to travel to a lesson, I charge the 2024 IRS-recommended rate of $0.67 per mile per lesson, up to a maximum of $14 per lesson.
+Since I live far away from most people, I try to keep the base cost of lessons low to not make cost prohibitive.
-The extra cost helps me cover gas but also allows me the freedom to block a larger portion of my schedule on either side of the lesson for travel time.

 ## Contact